manuelbieh/react-book/basics/excursus-es2015+.md

 ## **Variable declarations with `let` and `const`**

-For a long time, one could only use `var` to declare a variable in JavaScript.
+For a long time, we could only use `var` to declare a variable in JavaScript.
 Since 2015 however, JavaScript has gained two new keywords which we can use to declare variables: `let` and `const`.
 Using `var` for variable declarations has become somewhat superfluous and in almost all cases `let` and `const` are the better choices.
-But what's the difference?
+But what is the difference?

 As opposed to `var`, the new variable declarations, `let` and `const`, only exist **inside of the scope in which they were defined**.
 These scopes can be a function, as was the case with `var`, but it can also be a loop or an `if` statement.